Tips for running a marathon

 If you decide to train for a marathon it is, first, because you like it, because you have that immense desire to try a very big challenge.
 Or, you’ve run the marathon before and you liked it so much that you want to try it again.
 It could also be that the group of friends you run with are encouraged to run a marathon and are encouraging you too.

 Marathon training is demanding, you have to be well aware that you are going to spend some time during the day to train well.
-Besides you will be taking care of your diet, hydration, sleeping well, reading good content about marathon that will keep you inspired and open your knowledge about the subject.
+Besides, you will be taking care of your diet, hydration, sleeping well, reading good content about marathons that will keep you inspired and open your knowledge about the subject.

 Since the marathon is, par excellence, a distance resistance test, it is necessary to train a lot of distance.
 It is true that you have to train several more exercises in addition to distance, such as intervals, changes of pace, among others.
 But distance is, without a doubt, the most important of all because the marathon is basically resistance at such a distance.
 And to develop that resistance you have to do distance.